nhatlev/nathalee/README.md

 ---

 ### About Me
-I have a fascination for the planetary geophysical processes that shape .
+I have a fascination for the planetary geophysical processes.
 My research interests focus on:
 - **Planetary Condition Simulation** 🌋
 - **Thermal Evolution** 🌌
 - **Icy Moons** ❄️